chriskpeterson/vuepress2/docs/simplivity380.md

 # HPE SimpliVity 380

-*This content is from a*

-TASK TOPIC
+*This content is from an installation guide for the previous generation HPE SimpliVity 380 (Hyper Converged 380).
+Installation included cabling and management software installation and configuration.*

 ## Before you begin